Florence Muranga

-Florence Isabirye Muranga is a Ugandan biochemist, food scientist, academic and corporate executive, who serves as the executive director of the Presidential Initiative on Banana Industrial Development (PIBID), a presidential project started in an effort to boost the commercialization of Uganda's bananas through research and industrialization.
+Rev. Prof Florence Isabirye Muranga is a Ugandan biochemist, food scientist, academic and corporate executive, who serves as the Director General of "Banana Industrial |Research Development Centre (BIRDC)" under the pilot project of Presidential Initiative on Banana Industrial Development (PIBID), this project started in an effort to do research on value addition on green banana and later to boost the commercialization of Uganda's bananas through research and industrialization.

 Background and education

 She was born in present-day Mayuge District circa 1952, and attended "Kabuli Primary School" for her elementary school education.
 For her secondary school studies, she attended Gayaza High School, a prestigious boarding girls' middle and high school, located in Gayaza, Wakiso District.

-In 1975 she graduated from Makerere University, Uganda's largest and oldest public university, graduating with a Bachelor of Science degree and a Diploma in Education, awarded in 1975.
+In 1975 she graduated from Makerere University, Uganda's largest and oldest public university, with a Bachelor of Science degree and a Diploma in Education.
 In 1990, she was awarded a Master of Science in Food Science by the University of Reading in the United Kingdom.
 Later in 2000, she graduated with a Doctor of Philosophy degree in Biochemistry, from Makerere University.